Salman Khan: 1988–1991: Debut and breakthrough

-1994–1999: Rise to prominence
+1992–1996: Major success and slump

+In 1992, Khan starred in the dark fantasy horror film Suryavanshi, which was a major commercial and critical failure.
+The film is remembered for Khan's look which was inspired by Thor and He-Man.
 In 1994, Khan appeared in Rajkumar Santoshi's Andaz Apna Apna, co-starring Aamir Khan.
-At the time of its release, the film failed at the box office but has gained a cult status over the years.
+At the time of its release, the film was a failure at the box office but has gained a cult status over the years.
 Later in the year he collaborated with director Sooraj Barjatya in the romance Hum Aapke Hain Koun..! co-starring Madhuri Dixit.
 During the 1995 awards season, the film won 3 Filmfare Awards for Best Film, Best Director and Best Actress.
-It also won the National Award for being the most popular film of the year.
+It also won the National Film Award for being the most popular film of the year.
 Earning more than ₹2 billion worldwide, the film became the biggest Bollywood hit of the year and the highest-grossing Indian film up until then.
 It is one of the films on Box Office India's list of "Biggest Blockbusters Ever in Hindi Cinema".
 In 2006, it was still the fourth-highest grossing Bollywood film ever, according to Box Office India.

 In 1995 he starred in Rakesh Roshan's Karan Arjun alongside Shah Rukh Khan.
 The two played brothers who are reincarnated after being killed by family enemies.
 His role as Karan earned him a nomination for the 1995 Filmfare Best Actor Award.
+In 1996, Khan performed in Sanjay Leela Bhansali's directional debut Khamoshi: The Musical.
+Despite the massive success of Hum Aapke Hain Koun and Karan Arjun, his solo films entered a consistent slump.
+Projects like Andaz Apna Apna (1994), Sangdil Sanam (1994), Veergati (1995), Majhdhaar (1996) and Khamoshi (1996) all underperformed at the box office.
+His career was eventually revitalised by the 1996 film Jeet starring Sunny Deol, which became the third highest-grossing film of the year.
+Khan has often credited Deol for supporting him during the period.
+He later reciprocated by supporting Deol's brother, Bobby Deol, with a role in Race 3.